≡ Menu

-We here at IndulgeYourPet wanted to take a moment and discuss the Akbash breed so that if you are considering making one of these fantastic animals your pet, you won’t be disappointed in your decision six months from now.
+Like many other “working class” dogs, an Akbash can be an outstanding addition to any family provided their owners are committed to their obedience training early on and know what it will take to make their Akbash truly happy throughout their life.
+This is why we here at IndulgeYourPet wanted to take a moment and discuss the Akbash breed so that if you are considering making one of these fantastic animals your pet, you won’t be disappointed in your decision six months from now.

 Because it’s important to understand…

-Origin of Akbash Dogs.
+Origin of Akbash Dogs

-The Akbash breed is an ancient breed that is believed to have originated in and around western Turkey dating all the way back to 750 BC.
-In their original role, the Akbash dog was bred to help maintain, control, and guard livestock from predators.
-A role that when performed in ancient Turkey required the Akbash to not only be a physically strong dog, but also an intelligent, and independent thinker capable of working on his or her own with little or no guidance from its owner.
+The Akbash breed is an ancient breed believed to have originated in and around western Turkey dating back to 750 BC.
+In their original role, the Akbash dog was bred to help maintain, control and guard livestock against predators.
+A part performed in ancient Turkey required the Akbash to be physically solid dogs and intelligent and independent thinkers capable of working independently with little or no guidance from their owner.
+Three characteristics are very present in any Akbash dog you see today.

 Over the centuries…

-You see, because the Akbash dog breed is so ancient, over the centuries, many folks have developed their own “theory” and “nomenclature” on what an Akbash dog actually is.
+You see, because the Akbash dog breed is so ancient, over the centuries, many folks have developed their own “theory” and “nomenclature” on what an Akbash dog is.
 This is why you’ll commonly find that in some places of the world, the Akbash dog may be referred to as an:

-You’ll see the personality of an Akbash will typically start to emerge when they are just puppies.
-Which is why it’s so important to begin obedience training very early with your Akbash puppy.
+You’ll see the personality of an Akbash will typically start to emerge when they are just puppies, which is why it’s so important to begin obedience training very early with your Akbash puppy.
+You see as a puppy, these guys can tear through a lot of your “stuff’ including furniture, clothes, toys, you name it!
+So, if you purchase an Akbash puppy, give them plenty of attention and toys to stay occupied early on.

 Then as your…

-That because the Akbash was originally breed to be livestock guardian dogs, he or she will naturally bark at anything that they find alarming.
-And when you’ve got yourself a 140 pound dog suddenly getting excited about something and barking uncontrollably, you’re going to find yourself dealing with quite a situation.
+You should also know that because the Akbash were initially bred to be livestock guardian dogs, they will naturally bark at anything alarming.
+And when you’ve got yourself a 140-pound dog suddenly getting excited about something and barking uncontrollably, you’ll find yourself dealing with quite a situation.

 This is why…